decagondev/TvSeriesLister-react/series-lister/README.md

 Create React App is divided into two packages:

 * `create-react-app` is a global command-line utility that you use to create new projects.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+* `react-scripts` is a development dependency in the generated projects (including this one)....

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.